moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Downsides of LSM-trees
 A downside of log-structured storage is that the compaction process can sometimes interfere with the performance of ongoing reads and writes.
-Also, the disk’s finite write bandwidth needs to be shared between the initial write (logging and flushing a memtable to disk) and the compaction threads running in the background, the bigger the database gets, the more disk bandwidth is required for compaction.
+Also, the disk's finite write bandwidth needs to be shared between the initial write (logging and flushing a memtable to disk) and the compaction threads running in the background, the bigger the database gets, the more disk bandwidth is required for compaction.
 In B-trees, each key exists in exactly one place in the index, whereas a log-structured storage engine may have